UnDesSix/42_Piscine/README.md

 ## BSQ ##
-INCOMING - Thank you to Tom Vacherat who mades 95% of the work, maybe more.
+INCOMING... - Thank you to Tom Vacherat who mades 95% of the work, maybe more.

 ## Exam00 ##
-100% - atoi was my last exercice
+100% - atoi was my last exercice.

 ## Exam01 ##
-100% - split was my last exercice
+100% - split was my last exercice.

 ## Exam02 ##
-100% - split was my last exercice, but it could have been linked list exercices
+100% - split was my last exercice, but it could have been linked list exercices.

 ## FinalExam ##
-INCOMING
+INCOMING...